MegaMek/megamek.github.io/_posts/2021-03-05-New Stable Released v0.48.0.md

 The terrain we fight has also improved as we’ve added more maps including some amazing ones from Simon Landmine and Derv.
 To help with these maps we’ve overhauled the Map Editor, swapped to the Saxarba Theme, added SirMegaV building fluff and implemented inclines/cliffs/level 1 terrain.
 We also had a large texture overhaul from Ahne.

-Other graphical improvements include the addition of [‘Damage Decals’](https://bg.battletech.com/forums/megamek-games/coming-soon-to-megamek/msg1625891/#msg1625891) for 'Mechs and vehicles.
+Other graphical improvements include the addition of [‘Damage Decals’](https://bg.battletech.com/forums/megamek-games/coming-soon-to-megamek/msg1625891/#msg1625891) for 'Meks and vehicles.
 Destroyed vehicles/ASFs now look like the unit that was destroyed (unless there is an ammo explosion, then it looks like a crater).

 Data-wise we’ve got new sprites based on the Kickstarter, and Deadborder has finished the vehicle project.
 This means every current land unit in the game has a sprite down to the chassis-model level.
 Unit-wise, every unit playable up to Rec Guide 12 is in this release.
 For fun, GreekFire has helped add Fluff text to a selection of units.